poongodimsa/Computer-Vision-Projects/README.md

 # Computer-Vision-Projects
-Houses a complete set of notebooks containing computer vision algorithm using OpenCV and Deep Learning in python
+Houses a set of notebooks containing computer vision algorithm using OpenCV and Deep Learning in python